evelasko/kraken-js-client/README.md

 - Make it usable in all nodejs versions and browsers (not atm).
 - Implement retry system since kraken is unstabble atm
 - Create typings for easier use
+- Implement missing private section
+- Add helpers for working with KrakenAPI

+*I created new npm package since it differed from fork too much.

 ## Installation
 Install this package using `npm`